gabechutuape/shortest-path-flight/DEVELOPMENT.md

 ### Progress 12/4 (dimitar3)
 I created the assembler class and associated header and cpp files.
 I implemented the ctor, copy ctor, copy assignment and destructor for this class.
 As well as creating the three instance variables for file names for our three data files.

+### Progress 12/5 (dimitar3)
+Created and implemented a function that calculates distance between two points on Earth using haversine formula.